Toggle navigation OptaPlanner logo

 To try out OptaPlanner Workbench, download and deploy the KIE Workbench war and create a user with the role plannermgmt.
 Note that a user with the admin role currently doesn’t see OptaPlanner screens yet.

-To try out OptaPlanner Execution Server, download and deploy the KIE Execution Server war and use the KIE and OptaPlanner REST API (both are currently documented in the drools documentation).
+To try out OptaPlanner Execution Server, download and deploy the KIE Execution Server war and use the KIE and OptaPlanner REST API (both are currently documented in the Drools documentation).
 It’s enabled by default (although it can be disabled with a configuration property).

 Upgrade your code to 6.4